When it comes to B2B purchasing decisions, does marketing take into consideration buyers emotions?

 Why B2B marketers underestimate emotions

-Often when we consider B2C purchases, we think they are led by emotion, whether that is an impulse buy, or a quick purchasing decision, or one not supported by any consideration or checks.
+Often when we consider B2C purchases, we think they are led by emotion, whether that is an impulse buy, a quick purchasing decision, or one not supported by any consideration or checks.

 Most people imagine that B2B purchases have longer sales cycles and are supported by various different people within the chain, who identify selection based on criteria, benchmark solutions, assess their options and finally choose.